BACompton/csce274_04/README.txt

             - Get the distance or angle from reference point (Ex: sensor.get_distance(ref_dist) or sensor.get_angle(ref_angle))
-                NOTE: The reference point is just the encoders value at that point in time (sensor.get_encoders()).
+                NOTE: The reference point is just the encoders' value at that point in time (sensor.get_encoders()).

     Additional Help: